Find tips on how to start using ndThread so you can start collaborating across multiple communication methods in a

 First, select a cabinet for storing direct messages:

-- Log in to NetDocuments and select the Edit name, logo and billing information.
+- Log in to NetDocuments and select your name in the upper-right corner > Admin > ndThread.

-- In a Direct message storage cabinet drop-down, select a cabinet for storing user items, such as email message, documents, attachments, and so forth:
+- In the Direct message storage cabinet drop-down, select a cabinet for storing user items, such as email message, documents, attachments, and so forth:

 There are two other settings you can choose to configure: